lidofinance/lido-python/README.md

 You can mix and match these functions, but make sure to use get_operators_data() first.

+## Notes

+1. Signature validation will be skipped if its results are already present in operator_data.
+This way you can safely load validation results from cache and add `["valid_signature"] = Boolean` to already checked keys.

 ## How to Use

 Use a RPC provider url as an environment variable and run your script: